Greek Orthodox Patriarchate of Jerusalem: Land holdings

 The Greek Orthodox Patriarchate of Jerusalem is the second biggest owner of land in Israel, after only the Israeli government.
 The Greek Church purchased most of its lands from the Ottoman Empire during the 19th century.
-In the 1950s, shortly after Israel’s independence, the Greek Patriarchate agreed to lease most of its lands in Israel to the Israeli government for 99 years, with an option to extend.
-Even Israel’s parliament, the Knesset, was built on lands owned by the Greek Orthodox Church.
+In the 1950s, shortly after Israel's independence, the Greek Patriarchate agreed to lease most of its lands in Israel to the Israeli government for 99 years, with an option to extend.
+Even Israel's parliament, the Knesset, was built on lands owned by the Greek Orthodox Church.

 The Greek Orthodox Patriarchate's properties also include historic buildings in Jerusalem's Old City, including the Imperial and Petra hotels, inside the Jaffa Gate of the Old City, as well as extensive areas in the Palestinian territories.

 In 2005, it was revealed that then patriarch Irenaios had sold lands owned by the Greek Orthodox Patriarchate in East Jerusalem to Jews who seek to increase their presence in what is a predominantly Arab area.
-The majority of Orthodox Christians in Jerusalem identify as Palestinians, and the sale of lands to Israelis caused a major uproar, which resulted in Irenaios being ousted as patriarch.
+The majority of Orthodox Christians in Jerusalem identify as Palestinian, and the sale of lands to Israelis caused a major uproar, which resulted in Irenaios being ousted as patriarch.
+Such land transactions are controversial since Palestinians see them as an effort for Jews to expand their presence in East Jerusalem.
+Many Palestinians aim for that part of Jerusalem to be the capital of a future state; meanwhile Israelis claim otherwise.